dohn-joh/leveret/README.md

 # MORE WARNINGS
 - v1 is very challenging to build.
 I intentionally did not include the case files because this version is the earliest prototype with the most build complexity and flaws.
 - Both v1 and v2 use reversible pcbs, and both versions lack informative silkscreen labels.
-If you're 100% decided on building this, then you'll need to reference the nets in the kicad files before soldering the mcu.
+If you're 100% decided on building this, then you'll need to reference the nets in the kicad files before soldering the mcu jumpers and socketing the mcu.